Facts you should consider before starting your treatment for suspected trichomonas…

 - Your develop symptoms of STDs (as described above)

 - Your symptoms improve but do not completely resolve as this could be a sign of a partially treated infection.
 In this case your doctor may want to adjust your treatment or order further testing.

 Trichomoniasis is a very common sexually transmitted disease (STD), and in the United States, about 3.7 million people are infected with it.
 Many people are infected but are asymptomatic.
 Trichomoniasis is caused by a tiny parasite called Trichomonas vaginalis (TV).
 You can catch it through genital contact.
 Infection is more common in women than in men.
 In women, the lower genital tract (vulva, vagina, cervix, and urethra) are the parts most affected.
 In men, it’s the inside of the penis (urethra).

 If you’re sexually active, you should consider STD testing an important part of your overall health plan.
 STDs are common and contagious, but sometimes asymptomatic— meaning you can contract an STD and pass it to others without even realizing it.
-STDs can cause long-term health consequences for both patients and their sexual partners if left untreated.
-Early detection and treatment is critical.
+If left untreated, STDs can cause long-term health consequences for both patients and their sexual partners, which is why early detection and treatment are critical.

 There are many definitions of safe sex.
 Some define it as sexual contact in which bodily fluids like blood, semen, or vaginal fluids are not exchanged.
 Others define it as sexual contact between two monogamous partners who have both been tested for STDs and found negative.
 A more general understanding of safe sex is sex using a barrier method of protection against STDs and unplanned pregnancy.